dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Data source assistants to interact directly with your Slack, Google Drive, Github or Notion in a conversational way, or all of them together via @dust.
 - Models assistants to interact with the strongest models available, currently GPT-4, Claude, and Mistral: @gpt4, @gpt3.5, @claude, @claude-instant.
 - Dust assistants like the @help to guide you when using Dust.

+### How to search for assistants?

+Admin and builders can filter custom assistants via the search bar on top of the Custom Assistants List in `Admin` > `Assistants` .

 ## Custom assistants